rust-lang/rust/text/0000-io-os-reform.md

 particular, `set_stdout` affects only the writer that `println!` and friends use, while `set_stderr` affects `panic!`.

 This module needs to be clarified.
-See [io] and [Functionality moved elsewhere] for the detailed design.
+See [The std::io facade] and [Functionality moved elsewhere] for the detailed design.

 ## Overly high-level abstractions